African art > African mask > Bozo Mask

 Watch the video

-This ancient African zoomorphic mask honors, for the Bozo, the genius of water.
-Rounded, naïve, and vivid polychromy forms, this Bozo puppet mask, with articulated fins held by a rubber tongue, is available in a matte version.
+White cream for this former African zoomorphic mask honoring Faro, water genius.
+Abrasions of use.
+Splendon on the ridge.
+The fin joint is concealed by a blue cotton textile.
 The Bozo, mostly fishermen and farmers, live in the northern part of the Bambara country in the niger's inner delta and remain semi-nomadic today, moving their homes as seasonal floods occur.
 Mande-speaking people, they speak sorogama.
-Within their group, we can distinguish the Sorko or Sorogo, the Hain, and the Tie.In addition to their remarkable traditional masks, the Bozo and Bambara are renowned for their puppets of varied size and frequently articulated, exhibited during the puppet theatre Sogow bo which organizes itself at the initiative of young people of the villages, mainly in the region of Ségou, and which plays an educational role.
+Within their group, we can distinguish the Sorko or Sorogo, the Hain, and the Tie.Besides their remarkable masks, the Bozo and Bambara are renowned for their puppets of varied size and frequently articulated, exhibited during the puppet theatre Sogow bo which organizes itself on the initiative of young people from the villages, mainly in the region of Ségou, and which plays an educational role.
 The invention of these puppets is attributed to the geniuses of the bush who removed Toboji Centa, a bozo fisherman.

 This item is sold with its certificate of authenticity